 Know that the Biggest Solar Installers Usually Aren’t the Best Options

 The National Renewable Energy Laboratory did a study on the relationship between installer pricing and firm size in April of 2017.
 It was found that large firms are more likely to aline prices with their brand’s reputation.
-A smaller firm on the other hand is more likely to cite fair prices for the customer.
+A smaller firm, on the other hand, is more likely to cite fair prices for the customer.

 This equates to large installers being about $2,000 to $5,000 more expensive than a smaller one.
 This being said this doesn’t mean you should completely write them off as an option.
 Just make sure you are looking at all the aspects of the product you are purchasing before deciding to go with the name brand that everyone knows and uses.

-Solar Production and Service Warranties: An Important Consideration for Homeowners in Nevada and Utah
+Solar Production and Service Warranties: An Important Consideration for Homeowners

 Warranties vary depending on the manufacture of the product.
 There are a couple of different types of warranties that typically come with a solar installation.